 Ali Smith has borrowed the first part of that tale but there’s a reason “The Bird Phoenix” hasn’t lived on in anthologies — it’s not an engaging example of storytelling.

 STORY STRUCTURE OF THE CHILD BY ALI SMITH

 This is such a bizarre, dreamlike story, it’s not easy to fill out the fields.

 In Ali’s first story of this collection, she quotes Alice Munro, who has said that every short story is at least two short stories — an inward-looking story and an outward-looking one.
 Does this hold true for the stories which follow in the very same collection, such as this one?
-If it does, it’ll be found in the character’s need versus their weakness — which is itself broken into two — psychological and moral weakness.
-It seems that her moral weakness is to like nice things.
+If it does, it’ll be found in the character’s need versus their shortcoming — which is itself broken into two — psychological and moral shortcoming.
+It seems that her moral shortcoming is to like nice things.
 She can afford three bags of oranges because she works — she’s made mention of that twice.
 She wouldn’t be able to work as much — if at all — if she had a one year old child.
 The child reminds the reader of that.
 “Mothers shouldn’t work.
 It’s against nature.”